niiquaye/uwrt_software_trainining/README.md

 # uwrt_software_trainining

 The current working solution of the software training.
-The use of the turtlesim package is needed to complete this training.
+The use of the turtlesim package is needed to complete this training. https://docs.ros.org/en/foxy/Tutorials/Turtlesim/Introducing-Turtlesim.html
 The training covers core concepts of ROS2 such as components, topic statistic, callback groups, extending rclcpp::Node, and the creation of pubs/subs, services/clients, action servers, multi-threaded callbacks.
-**Still a few bugs that need to be fixed**

 **The training challenge consists of the following:**